MicrobioSee/MicrobioSee/README.md

 # This repository has been archived.
-Please refer to the MicrobioSee2. https://github.com/jinhuili-lab/MicrobioSee2
+We developed a desktop version.
+Please take a look at the MicrobioSee2. https://github.com/jinhuili-lab/MicrobioSee2
-## **Now, I created a new account, please follow https://github.com/jinhuili-lab**

 # MicrobioSee v1.3

 - This is a tool for plotting.